 Level 2 State/ National Coach

-To obtain an AMA State/ National Level 2 Coach accreditation/ licence, you must have had at least two years of experience as an active Club/Regional Coach with the AMA/ MA/ CAMS, etc or hold a current state/ national qualification or equivalent with any of those organisations or similarly others.
+To obtain an AMA State/ National Level 2 Coach Certification, you must have had at least two years of experience as an active Club/Regional Coach with the AMA or hold a current state/ national qualification or equivalent with other national associations and have appropriate driver/ rider trainer experience.

 About the Courses